psypherion/autoGIT-cli/README.md

 4. Spread the Word: Share the project with others, star the repository on GitHub, and let others know about your experience using autoGIT-cli.

 ___
-medium Blog link : [click here](https://ky13-troj.medium.com/simplifying-github-operations-with-autogit-cli-44534d3c2b500
+medium Blog link : (Click Here)[https://ky13-troj.medium.com/simplifying-github-operations-with-autogit-cli-44534d3c2b50]

 Happy Coding :3